-Readings will consist of chapters from Elements of Evolutionary Genetics (<https://www.macmillanlearning.com/college/us/product/Elements-of-Evolutionary-Genetics/p/0981519423>).
-One to two sections of a chapter per week will be assigned.
+Readings will consist of chapters from the book Foundations of Ecology (<https://press.uchicago.edu/ucp/books/book/chicago/F/bo3613618.html>).
+Approximately one section will be assigned per week.
 The readings will be supplementary to the lectures and specific details will not be included on tests unless specifically mentioned.
 Additional readings and video tutorials will be provided as optional supplementary readings.
 Readings for journal discussion days will be a single article of medium length or review article appropriate for introductory graduate students.